 To make a little money during high school, I did baby sitting jobs on Saturday nights.
 I made up to $20 a night and got to watch the original Saturday Night Live after the kids went to bed!
 To make extra money for college, I worked full-time at Taco Bell as a cook, cashier, and server for two summers.
 The third summer Jackie and I decided to clean other people’s homes, which was a degrading job, worse than the short term jobs I had working in the fields hoeing cotton and packing peaches at a local packing shed.
 My easiest short term job was answering phones at the local Farm Bureau.
 The low-skill, low-paying jobs motivated me to spend my fourth summer at college (between junior and senior years) so I could graduate on time and start my professional career as a Software Engineer.

-I’m 5th generation Californian on my mom’s side of the family (which makes Emma 6th generation).
+I’m 5th generation Californian on my mom’s side of the family, which makes Emma 6th generation.
 My mom, Carmen Ewing, grew up in Pasadena, California.
-Her maternal grandfather, Reginald Bland, was a concert violinist and the first music director of the Pasadena Civic Orchestra.
+Her maternal grandfather, Reginald Bland, was founder and the first music director of the Pasadena Civic Orchestra.
 Her maternal grandmother, Flavilla Corson, had an architecture degree from Throop University (later became Caltech).
 Her mother, Judith Bland, was a concert cellist and portrait sculptor.
-Her father, Fred Ewing, had a PhD in Chemistry from Caltech and studied crystal structure analysis with Linus Pauling.
+Her father, Fred Ewing, had a PhD in Chemistry from Caltech and did research there with Linus Pauling.
 Her brother, Bland Ewing, taught entomology classes at UC Berkeley in the 1970s and co-founded a computer graphics company called GraphOn in 1982.
 I’ve created and continue to update a family tree on a free genealogy site called WikiTree.